Insulated Concrete Forms (ICF) Construction

 Durability is one of the true tests of structural integrity.
 ICF structural designs are very durable.
 Countless accounts exist in scenarios where ICF structures have proven to be very durable.
 One such account is of a family in which a truck ran into their home.
-Surprisingly, the truck was totally damaged, but the building suffered only minor damages.
+Surprisingly, the truck received heavy damage, but the building suffered only minor damages.
 The assessment didn’t even amount to 5 hundred dollars.
 Some of the situations in which ICF structure tend to be immune to includes;

 Natural Disasters (Storms, Tornadoes, and Hurricanes)

 Natural disasters are the nemesis of buildings; they level up areas filled with buildings in just hours accruing in damages that are worth millions of dollars.
 However, ICF construction provides immunity to such destruction.
-There are stories of tornadoes wiping outbuilding yet ICF constructed buildings remain standing.
+There are stories of tornadoes wiping outbuildings yet ICF-constructed buildings remain standing.
 What a tough guy!

 The event of Fire Outbreak

 Even though the home contains a lot of flammable materials, concrete in itself is not flammable.
-This means that in case of a fire outbreak either due to electrical fault or gas leakage, the situation can be easily managed as fire cannot be concealed inside a concrete wall.
+This means that in case of a fire outbreak either due to an electrical fault or gas leakage, it is possible to easily manage the situation as fire cannot be concealed inside a concrete wall.

 Exposure to Radiation

 ICF structures provide resistance against pets (Or do you know of any insect that can chew its way through concrete?).
-However, the foam can be used by termites as nest material.
+However, termites use foam as nest material.
 To prevent this, the foam should be pre-treated in termite-prone areas.